 When I watched the scenes where King James was up against Jodie Whittaker’s Doctor, the intensity of the drama was so spellbinding and incredible to watch.
 They are probably the story’s best scenes.

-Jodie Whittaker as the Doctor again has been a joy to watch in this episode.
+Jodie Whittaker as the Doctor again has been a joy to watch in the episode.
 I enjoyed the varying layers to her.
-It was amusing when she tried doing ‘apple bobbing’ in an earlier scene of the episode.
+It was amusing when she was doing ‘apple bobbing’ in an earlier scene of the episode.

-Jodie’s Doctor notices certain details about Becka Savage and King James I in the episode.
-She’s pretty defiant when she’s so determined to stop the witch killings in the story which I liked watching.
+Jodie’s Doctor notices certain details about Becka Savage and King James in the episode.
+I enjoyed watching it when she was pretty defiant and was so determined to stop the witch trials in the story.

 She also happens to be a good swimmer.
-Jodie’s Doctor certainly gets her hair wet as well as her clothes a lot when she’s diving into a river and is being ducked into the river by Becka Savage herself.
+Jodie’s Doctor certainly gets her hair wet a lot as well as her clothes when she’s diving into a river and when she’s being ducked into a river by Becka Savage herself.

-It was exciting when Jodie’s Doctor did confront those alien enemies led by Morax in the episode.
-It was especially exciting how Jodie’s Doctor defeated them, noticing the clue in Becka’s cut down tree.
+It was exciting when Jodie’s Doctor confronted the alien enemies called the Morax in the episode.
+It was especially exciting how Jodie’s Doctor defeated them, noticing the clue in Becka’s cut-down tree.

 Bradley Walsh is great as Graham in this episode.
-I don’t think this has been a standout episode for Graham, but I liked it when he was put into an authority role, in charge of the TARDIS ‘witchfinders’.
+I don’t think this has been a standout episode for Graham, but I liked it when he was put into an authority role and in charge of the TARDIS ‘witchfinders’.

 Of course, Graham isn’t good being an authority figure, despite wearing the big hat he gets.
-This was illustrated before in one of the ‘New Series Adventures’ books I have read called ‘The Good Doctor’.
+This was illustrated before in one of the ‘New Series Adventures’ books that I’ve read called ‘The Good Doctor’.

-I did like that moment when Graham tries to veer Becka Savage off from her fiery beliefs in killing assumed witches.
-It’s a brief moment but it’s good.
+I did like that moment when Graham tried to veer Becka Savage off from her fiery beliefs in killing assumed witches.
+It’s a brief but very good moment.
 I also liked it when he gave the Doctor his hat. 😀

-Tosin Cole is very good as Ryan in this episode.
-He accompanies Graham when the two blokes are meant to veer Becka Savage and King James off from going off to hunt out witches in the TV episode.
+Tosin Cole is very good as Ryan in the episode.
+He accompanies Graham when the two blokes are meant to veer Becka Savage and King James off from going to hunt after some witches in the episode.

 Like Graham, I don’t think this has been a standout episode for Ryan.
 He too struggles to be an authority figure, as he and Graham think of excuses to veer Becka and King James from their intent.